-Oaxaca Cultural Navigator can arrange and schedule intensive tapestry weaving workshops and independent studio residencies for you with the Chavez Santiago family weavers in Teotitlan del Valle, Oaxaca, Mexico, at a time that best fits your travel schedule.
-These can be private or semi-private sessions.
+Oaxaca Cultural Navigator can arrange and schedule intensive tapestry weaving workshops and independent studio time that fits into your travel schedule.
+You learn from the Chavez Santiago family weavers in Teotitlan del Valle, Oaxaca, Mexico, with private or semi-private sessions.

 We are happy to offer you this opportunity to come to Teotitlan del Valle to learn from one of the most accomplished master weavers of the village.
 The workshop can be scheduled as a private experience to suit your schedule.
-The studio residencies are flexible and can be scheduled for as long as you wish to stay — several days or several months.
-This includes time at your own dedicated loom to work on your own projects.
+Studio residencies are flexible and can be scheduled for as long as you wish to stay — one day, several days or several months.
+This includes independent time at your own dedicated loom to work on your own projects.

 Here is what we can offer you: